 Google India “Happy Birthday”

-Here is a new Google ad where there is no English at all and yet the story is easy to follow.
+Here is a Google ad where there is no English at all and yet the story is easy to follow.
 If you want, you can turn on the Closed Captioning by hitting the tiny CC button at the bottom right of the video.
 I watched it without understanding one word that was spoken and I was able to follow along.
 And i cried.